 Students cannot submit their work by fax, email or to the receptionist at the Department of Sociology.
-Emails about position papers should be sent to your TA, not the professor.
 Emails with questions pertaining to matters already set forth in the syllabus will not receive a response.

 ELECTRONIC DEVICES IN THE CLASSROOM

 Laptops are permitted, but only for taking notes.
 Using laptops for other purposes will be treated as a breach of courtesy toward others.
 Texting, photography, cellphone use and audio or video recording are also forbidden.
 Offenders will be asked to leave the classroom immediately.